Adolph Kolping: Life

 Adolph Kolping was born on 8 December 1813 in Kerpen as the fourth of five children to the poor shepherd Peter Kolping (d.
 12 April 1845) and Anna Maria Zurheyden (d.
 4 April 1833).
 He often lived in the shadow of frail health during his childhood.

 He proved to be an able student while in school from 1820 to 1826 but his poverty prevented him from furthering his education despite his commitment to pursue additional studies.
-In 1831 he travelled to Cologne as a shoemaker's assistant and soon became shocked with the living conditions of the working class that lived there and this proved to be definitive in influencing his decision to become a priest; he remained a shoemaker until 1841.
+In 1831, he travelled to Cologne as a shoemaker's assistant and soon became shocked with the living conditions of the working class that lived there and this proved to be definitive in influencing his decision to become a priest; he remained a shoemaker until 1841.
 Kolping's desire for higher education never ceased.
-In summer 1834 he attended the Three Kings School and afterwards in 1841 began his theological education in Munich (1841–42) at the college there as well as later in Bonn (1842–44) and Cologne (26 March 1844 – 1845).
+In summer 1834 he attended the Three Kings School and afterwards in 1841 began his theological education at the Ludwig-Maximilians-Universität München (1841–1842) as well as later at the University of Bonn (1842–1844) and the University of Cologne (26 March 1844 – 1845).
 His time spent on his studies saw him become friends with the future Bishop of Mainz Wilhelm Emmanuel von Ketteler.